Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

 # Deployment
-Local git repository was initated in the begining of this project and several commits were made during the development. <br> Project was pushed to remote repository on https://github.com
+Local git repository was initated in the begining of this project, gitpod and IDE  was used to write the code for this project and regular commits were done throughout the site development and were pushed to remote repository on https://github.com

+The site was deployed to GitHub pages.<br>

+Steps to deploy are as follows:<br>
+In the GitHub repository, navigate to the Settings tab<br>
+From the source section drop-down menu, select the Master Branch.<br> Once the master branch has been selected, the page will be automatically refreshed<br> with a detailed ribbon  display to indicate the successful deployment.<br>

+The live link can be found here: https://djmolloy57.github.io/Project1-Band-site/testimonial.htm

 # Feature would like:
 Features we would like is a Store page where merchandise such as music and cloths(eg band t-shirts) can